There are four essential components of a standards-based teaching, learning, assessment, and reporting system:

 - Interpersonal — active negotiation of meaning among individuals

-- Interpretive-Reading — interpretation of meaning, including cultural, that occur in reading
+- Interpretive-Reading — interpretation of meaning, including cultural, that occurs in reading

-- Interpretive-Listening — interpretation of meaning, including cultural, that occur in listening
+- Interpretive-Listening — interpretation of meaning, including cultural, that occurs in listening

-- Presentational-Writing — creation of written messages that facilitates interpretation by an audience
+- Presentational-Writing — creation of written messages that facilitate interpretation by an audience

-- Presentational-Speaking — creation of oral messages that facilitates interpretation by an audience
+- Presentational-Speaking — creation of oral messages that facilitate interpretation by an audience